rameshrepo/devops_tools/linux/course/course1/Chapter2.md

 <img src="./images/chapter2_3.png"/>

-Note that if you run zless on an uncompressed file, it will still work and ignore the decompression stage.
+Note that if you run **zless on an uncompressed file, it will still work and ignore the decompression stage**.
 There are also equivalent utility programs for other compression methods besides gzip, for example, we have bzcat and bzless associated with bzip2, and xzcat and xzless associated with xz.

 ## Text Manipulation - sed